wlillisdev/quiz-master/README.md

    - The images that were selected for the website were bold and bright images related to the Quiz Genre.

 - Wireframes
-   - To create the initial layout and wireframe i used Balsamiq.
+   - To create the initial layout and wireframe I used Balsamiq.
 This helped fine tune the design and layout.
 It also helped in calculating the amount of content and images required.

   - ![Homepage Wireframe Concept](assets/readme/home-wireframe.png)
   - [Quizzes Page Wireframe Concept](assets/readme/quizzes-wireframe-new.png)